Skip to the main content.

 Me: That’s why you’re still having problems.

 Algae growth in fuel is a misnomer for the problem.
-What looks like algae might not be algae at all, but could be a different kind of microbe altogether (bacteria or fungi).
-Or it may in fact not even be microbe-related – it could be asphaltene accumulation, better known as diesel sludge.
+What looks like algae is not algae, but a different kind of microbe altogether (bacteria or fungi).
+Or it may not even be microbe-related – it could be asphaltene accumulation, better known as diesel sludge.

-On the other hand, if water enters your fuel storage or distribution system, either through condensation or venting, there’s an excellent probability that it will cause bacteria or fungal growth.
+If water enters your fuel storage or distribution system through condensation or venting, there’s an excellent probability that it will cause bacteria or fungal growth.
 That’s different from algae.
-Many species of bacteria, mold and fungus can grow in diesel fuel, but algae cannot because algae are plant-based organisms that need light to survive (which they won’t get in virtually any fuel systems).
-The scientific names for the most common types of organisms that live in petroleum products are Cladosporium resinae and Pseudomonas aeruginosa.
-Neither of these are good news for the fuel users lucky enough to find them.
+Many species of bacteria, mold, and fungus can grow in diesel fuel, but algae cannot because algae are plant-based organisms that need light to survive (which they won’t get in virtually any fuel systems).
+Neither of these is good news for the fuel users unlucky enough to find them.

-In real life, you’re always going to find a certain amount of water in any fuel storage or distribution system.
+Ultimately, you will find a certain amount of water in any fuel storage or distribution system.
 Additional water can come from condensation in the storage tank and during tank filling.
-The water normally separates out due to density and remains at the bottom of the fuel tank, where it resides in direct contact with both the tank surface and the fuel layer above it.
-Under the right conditions, microorganisms can grow and multiply at the water/oil interface, where they give off acidic byproducts that lead to corrosion and contribute to an increase in the amount of sediment in the tank.
-It is these compounds as well as the microbial bodies themselves that cause the blockage of fuel filters in diesel engines and fuel systems.
+The water normally separates due to density and remains at the bottom of the fuel tank, in direct contact with the tank surface and the fuel layer above it.
+Under the right conditions, microorganisms can grow and multiply at the water/oil interface, where they give off acidic byproducts that lead to corrosion, produce biomass that sticks to solid surfaces, and contribute to an increase in the sediment in the tank.
+These compounds, as well as the microbial bodies themselves, cause the blockage of fuel filters in diesel engines and fuel systems.

 Buy Bellicide

-For this type of situation, the use of a diesel biocide treatment is the key element.
-Without a biocide, the microbial colonies cannot be killed and the problem never really goes away but tends to get worse.
-Bell Performance tends to recommend BELLICIDE to our fuel storage customers battling these issues (of which there are many).
-Deploying a biocide like BELLICIDE eliminates and prevents the growth of bacteria and fungi in finished fuels, while preventing the fuel’s biodegradation.
+Deploying a biocide like BELLICIDE eliminates and prevents the growth of bacteria and fungi in finished fuel while preventing the fuel’s biodegradation.
 For those consumers and companies who rely on stored fuels to drive their businesses, proper deployment of biocides is essential for keeping stored fuels fresh and microbe-free!

 You may be interested in the following related posts: